 - Do NOT set a Due Date.
 Due dates only serve to mark if an exam was submitted on time (in the grade book a late assignment is marked in red).
 They don't cause an autosubmit, so functionally have no effect on a student's exam taking experience other than potentially causing confusion.
-Don't use them for exams.

-- Do plug in computers/laptops to AC power.
+- Do instruct students to plug in computers/laptops to AC power.
 If a computer dies during an exam, the student can re-login and pick up where they left off in the exam.
 However, if a timer is set on the exam, it's clock continues to countdown, even when a student is inadvertently logged out of the exam.

-- Do include the honor code statement at the start of your exam, either as Agree/Disagree multiple choice question, or in the assignment introduction.
+- Do include the honor code statement at the start of your exam, either as an Agree/Disagree multiple choice question, or in the assignment introduction.

-- If you have images in your exam, place all exam images in one folder in Files.
-Publish each individual image, but use Restricted Access "Restricted Access: Only available to students with link" setting to prevent students from seeing the images prior to the exam.
+- Do consider exam images settings.
+If using images in an exam, place all those exam image files in one folder in Files.
+Mark each of those individual images as Published and set their Usage Rights.
+For the folder settings, select Restricted Access: Only available to students with link to prevent students from seeing the images prior to the exam.

 - Do NOT worry if changes are not immediately updated.
 For instance, if you have regraded an exam, it will take a few minutes before the new quiz statistics will display.